Traveling alone may be nice, but exploring the world (and creating memories) with your kids is an opportunity you shouldn’t miss.

 The following is a complete and updated list of passport requirements for minors:

-As discussed in the previous section, minors who are seven years old and below don’t need an online appointment with DFA when applying.
-Accompanied by their parents/legal guardians, they can proceed to the courtesy lanes provided for them at the DFA Aseana office or any DFA consular office nationwide.
+As discussed in the previous section, minors who are seven years old and below are excused from the online appointment with DFA when applying and may avail of the courtesy lane at the DFA Aseana office or any DFA consular office nationwide.

 The parent or legal guardian may accomplish and sign the application form on the minor’s behalf.
 The passport application form can be obtained on-site.
 You can also download the passport application form for minors here.